Filing sales tax is a four-part process:

 - Copy the amounts from your QuickBooks Online return and paste them into your sales tax return in the CRA window.

-- After you fill in the online return, close the CRA window and go back to QuickBooks Online.
+- After you complete and submit the online return, close the CRA window and go back to QuickBooks Online.

 File your GST/HST and QST returns with Revenu Québec

-- In a different window, go to the Revenu Québec website.
+- In a different window, navigate to the Revenu Québec website.

-- Use the clicSÉQUR service and your clicSÉQUR access code that you received in the mail to complete your online return.
+- Use the clicSÉQUR service and your clicSÉQUR access code that you received in the mail to complete and submit your online return.

 Step 3: Close your sales tax period in QuickBooks Online

-- On the Prepare Sales Tax return page, select Mark as filed.
-Before filing, we recommend printing a copy of the QuickBooks sales tax return for your own records.
+- On the Prepare Sales Tax return page we recommend printing a copy of the QuickBooks sales tax return for your own records, then selecting Mark as filed.

 - Select Continue.